LibraryCarpentry/lc-open-refine/index.md

 ---
 layout: lesson_homepage
 ---
-This Library Carpentry lesson introduces librarians to working with data.
+This Library Carpentry lesson introduces librarians to working with data in OpenRefine.
 At the conclusion of the lesson you will: understand what the OpenRefine software does; use the OpenRefine software to work with data files.

 > ## Prerequisites
 >